tchnlgst/ezproxy-sso-alma/README.md

 Finally, alma.txt will contain the directives related to the authorization decisions.
 Make sure to edit alma.txt to include your API key (Users API) obtained from the Exlibris' Developer Network.

-### Contribution guidelines ###
+### Recognition ###

-Special thanks to Chris Zagar, original developer of Ezproxy, who provided most of the XML interface directives for interacting with the Alma User API.
+Special thanks to Chris Zagar, original developer of Ezproxy, who provided much of the XML interface directives for interacting with the Alma User API.

 ### Who do I talk to? ###